clohfink/RendezvousHash/README.md

 RendezvousHash
 ==============

 An alternative to the ring based, consistent hashing.
-This is a high performance thread safe implementation of Rendezvous (Highest Random Weight, HRW) hashing.
+This is a fast thread safe implementation of Rendezvous (Highest Random Weight, HRW) hashing.
 An algorithm that allows clients to achieve distributed agreement on which node (or proxy) a given key is to be placed in.
 This implementation has the following properties.

 * Non-blocking reads : Determining which node a key belongs to is always non-blocking.
 Adding and removing nodes however blocks each other.
 * Low overhead: providing using a hash function of low overhead.
 Throughput can be computed as (hashes computable per sec)/node count